angular/angular/aio/content/guide/router-tutorial-toh.md

 You could lazy load the Crisis Center.
 But you're almost certain that the user will visit the Crisis Center within minutes of launching the app.
-Ideally, the app would launch with just the `AppModule` and the `HeroesModule` loaded and then, almost immediately, load the `CrisisCenterModule` in the background.
+Ideally, the application would launch with just the `AppModule` and the `HeroesModule` loaded and then, almost immediately, load the `CrisisCenterModule` in the background.
 By the time the user navigates to the Crisis Center, its module will have been loaded and ready.

 {@a how-preloading}